InspiryThemes/realhomes-docs/docs/property-type-custom-markers.md

 4. Upload a retina image of your marker using **Retina Icon Image** option.

-5. These markers will now display on related property maps in place of default theme icons.
+5. Now, this marker will display for the related property on maps instead of default theme icon.

 !!! note
     Recommended image size is 42px by 57px for map icon / 84px by 114px for retina map icon.